tenpercentwildmusic/tenpercentwildmusic.github.io/index.md

 TenPercent is a creative collective of artists defying gravity and definition.
 Or they're trying to.
 It's a pursuit that needs no purpose.

-The music relates to fiction, the fiction relates to characters, the characters relate to music.
+The music relates to fiction, the fiction relates to characters, the characters turn into music.

 Read more about the band concept here:
 - [About](/about.html)